 5 Thanksgiving Movies To Stream That Will Make Your Long Weekend Home Even Better

-Before she was Mrs. Tom Cruise, and way before she became the only woman to successfully divorce Tom Cruise and keep her daughter, Katie Holmes had a heck of an acting career going for herself.
-After her run on Dawson's Creek ended in 2003, she made the movie Pieces of April, a Thanksgiving comedy-drama.
-In it, she stars as April Burns, a young 20-something living in a tiny squat tenement on the Lower East Side of Manhattan.
+Some fans may forget how for back Katie Holmes’ acting career really goes.
+After her run on Dawson's Creek ended in 2003, she made the movie Pieces of April, a Thanksgiving comedy-drama in which she stars as April Burns, a young 20-something living in a tiny squat tenement on the Lower East Side of Manhattan.

-Despite having barely any kitchen and even less room, she invites her whole family up for Thanksgiving, since her mother is dying of breast cancer, and it will probably be her last.
-It, too, is available on Amazon Prime, for those who subscribe, or on VUDU to those looking for the alternative.
+Despite having barely any kitchen space or room for guests to hang out, she invites her whole family up for Thanksgiving, since her mother is dying of breast cancer, and it will probably be her last.
+Both laughs and tears ensue.

-Do I really have to explain A Charlie Brown Thanksgiving?
-Lucy and the football, Linus and the gang, Peppermint Patty inviting herself over and Chuck unable to say no. Two Thanksgiving dinners and neither of them go well.
-The cartoon is only 25 minutes but it's a holiday classic, the kind that's been playing so long, everyone can be nostalgic about it.
+Do I have to explain A Charlie Brown Thanksgiving?
+Lucy and the football, Linus and the gang, Peppermint Patty inviting herself over, and Chuck unable to say no. There are two Thanksgiving dinners, and neither of them go well.
+The cartoon is only 25 minutes, but it's a holiday classic, the kind that's been playing so long, everyone can be nostalgic about it.

 But this year, it's not on broadcast TV.
 Apple has taken over ownership of the historic Charlie Brown holiday cartoons, moving all of them to stream on Apple TV+.
 But all hope is not lost for those who have not signed up for the service; it will also air (and stream) ad-free on PBS.